mobileappdevhm20/team-project-team_5/docs/index.md

           - *FoodWeekDatabase.kt* - Abstract class file of our local room database
           - *MainActivity.kt* - Start Activity of FoodWeek
           - *MainApplication.kt* - Application file used to add start of Koin

+### Backend

+The backend follows the core Spring-Boot design guide.
+Only the service layer is skipped by now for development speed, which means that all business logic is implemented into the existing controllers.
+If you want to implement more logic into the backend, please consider separating out the business logic into own Spring-Boot services!

+In order to keep the documentation of the backend as simple as possible, Swagger-UI is used to keep a generated documentation for all REST-Endpoints exposed by the backend.
+Just go ahead and checkout the latest version of the deployed Swagger-UI [here](http://foodweek-env.eba-qy49mda5.eu-central-1.elasticbeanstalk.com/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config)

 ---
 ## Architecture